lj-ditrapani/SWE430/README.markdown

 Tools and scripts

-- Fix `Lib/zip_website.py`
+- Fixed! `Lib/zip_website.py`
-  does not generate valid zip file with jython, but ok with cpython see `zip_website_error.txt`
+  did not generate valid zip file with jython, but ok with cpython
 - Rewrite .sh scripts into python scripts, put in Lib (mostly zip, unzip, cp, and delete files)
     - Test with jython.